-Place the chopped pecans in still-warm partially baked pie crust.
-Pour egg mixture into crust.
+- Place the chopped pecans evenly in the bottom of the still-warm partially baked pie crust.
+Pour egg mixture into the crust, over the pecans.

-Bake on rimmed baking sheet for about 40 to 45 minutes, or until the edges of the filling are set but the center is still slightly wobbly.
-If the crust begins to brown too much, cover with a pie shield and continue baking.
+- Bake on a rimmed baking sheet for about 40 to 45 minutes, or until the edges of the filling are set but the center is still slightly wobbly.
+If the crust begins to brown too much, cover with a pie shield or foil and continue baking.
 Remove from the oven and brush with about 1 tablespoon of extra maple syrup, then sprinkle with flaky sea salt.

 - Let cool completely in the pan on a wire rack before slicing and serving.